sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 This would not allow an Ubuntu system to run the asset.

-Instead, the filter should look like this:
+Instead, the asset filter should look like this:

 {{< highlight shell >}}
 ...